hammerjs/hammerjs.github.io/angularjs-directive.md

 # Angular.js directive

-An Angular.js directive has been made by Ryan Mullins, which allows to you to easy integrate Hammer in your Angular.js based projects.
+An Angular.js directive has been made by Ryan Mullins, which allows you to easy integrate Hammer in your Angular.js based projects.
 You can find documentation at the project page on GitHub.

 - [Get the plugin at GitHub](http://ryanmullins.github.io/angular-hammer/)